arajigah/website/README.md

 3.A local version of the database needs to be created in order for the app to run.
 Please name this database 'finalproject'.

 **FOR SELENIUM TESTS**
-Download the ChromeDriver (URL--http://chromedriver.storage.googleapis.com/index.html?path=2.20/).
+-Download the ChromeDriver (URL--http://chromedriver.storage.googleapis.com/index.html?path=2.20/).
 Extract the file after downloading and place it in a folder named Tools on the C Drive (you may have to create this folder)
+-The app is pre-populated with some data for Selenium Testing Purposes.

+**FUNCTIONALITY**
+-Enclosure- Add, Update, View and Delete are functioning -Animal- Add is functioning
+-Food- Add is functioning